heathhenley/RhodyCarCounter/README.md

 ## Frontend
-It's a work in progress (https://heathhenley.github.io/RhodyCarCounter/) Going to use the API described above to fetch the data and show it using react.
+It's a work in progress (https://heathhenley.github.io/RhodyCarCounter/)

+Using react, react-bootstrap, and react-leaftlet to create a map of the cameras and the counts and show a table of all the available cameras.
+Uses recharts to plot the latests data.